Valaa-Technologies/valaa-vault/DEVOPS.md

 ## 4.5.
 Partitions utility layer - the foundation of ValaaSpace

-Event logs and blob content are the partitions payload and are consumed by ValOS gateways.
+Event logs and bvob content are the partitions payload and are consumed by ValOS gateways.
 It is more extensively covered elsewhere and is mentioned here for completeness; precious little infrastructural tooling is provided for them yet.